 Creamed spinach is one of those love-it-or-hate-it foods.
-I actually always thought I fell into the latter category.
-But, with Thanksgiving around the corner (tomorrow!), I thought I’d sneak in one more low carb side dish for your holiday table.
-And, when I figured out how to make creamed spinach with cream cheese, I discovered it tastes absolutely delicious.
-If you or one of your family members is on the fence about it, I hope this low carb keto creamed spinach recipe will convert you, too!
+I always thought I fell into the latter category, but when I figured out how to make creamed spinach at home, I discovered it’s absolutely delicious.
+Although it tastes similar to the creamy stuffing and sauce in spinach stuffed chicken breast or chicken florentine, this easy side also makes a perfect addition to steak dinners, Thanksgiving menus, or Christmas meals.
+If you or your family are on the fence about it, I hope this easy creamed spinach recipe with cream cheese will convert you, too!

 What Is Creamed Spinach?

 Creamed spinach is a classic steakhouse side dish that’s also popular for the holidays.
 The basic ingredients to make easy creamed spinach are spinach and either milk or cream.
 Other popular additions for creamy spinach include garlic, Parmesan, cream cheese, nutmeg, and various herbs.

 The best creamed spinach recipe should taste rich, creamy, and cheesy!
 Even if you are not a huge fan of spinach, these aspects make it totally delicious.

 Why This Is My Best Creamed Spinach Recipe